-Bernie Federko scored the seventh hat trick of his career, on Nov.
+Bernie Federko scored the seventh hat trick of his career on Nov.
 29, 1983, in a 5-5 tie with the New York Islanders.
-Unfortunately for the Blues, Brent Sutter matched Federko’s hat track, the second of his career.
+Unfortunately for the Blues, Brent Sutter matched Federko’s hat trick, the second of his career.

 The Puck Stops Here

-Future Hall of Famer Tony Esposito made his NHL debut, on Nov.
+Future Hall of Famer Tony Esposito made his NHL debut on Nov.
 29, 1968, in the Canadiens’ 5-4 loss at the Oakland Seals.
-He came in to replace Vachon and gave up the final two goals to be hung with the loss.
+He replaced Vachon and gave up the final two goals to be hung with the loss.
 He played in 13 games for the Habs before being claimed off of waivers by the Chicago Blackhawks the following offseason and the rest, as they say, is history.

 On Nov.
 29, 1979, rookie goalie Pete Peeters extended his unbeaten streak to 10 games (8-0-2) with a 6-4 win versus the Minnesota North Stars.
 The Flyers extended their team-record undefeated streak to 19 straight games (16-0-3) with the win.

-Guy Hebert picked up his 11th career shutout, on Nov.
-29, 1996, and earned the first goaltender assist in the history of the Mighty Ducks of Anaheim.
+Guy Hebert picked up his 11th career shutout on Nov.
+29, 1996, and earned the first goaltender assist in Mighty Ducks of Anaheim history.
 Paul Kariya was the offensive hero with a goal and assist in the 2-0 win over the visiting Blackhawks.

-Mike Richter earned his 23rd career shutout, and his first in nearly three years, on Nov.
+Mike Richter earned his 23rd career shutout, his first in nearly three years on Nov.
 29, 2001, as the Rangers won 5-0 over the visiting Carolina Hurricanes.
 He got one more shutout before retiring in 2003.

-Ray Emery made 27 saves to pick up his first career shutout, on Nov.
-29, 2005, with a 4-0 win over the Canadiens.
+Ray Emery made 27 saves to pick up his first career shutout on Nov.
+29, 2005, in the Senators’ 4-0 win over the Canadiens.
 He also became the first goaltender to win nine games in a row to start his career.
 This was already his third victory over the Habs in his young career.
 He picked up his first three wins and the end of the previous season before going 6-0-0 to start 2005-06.

-Roberto Luongo earned his third straight shutout, on Nov.
+Roberto Luongo earned his third straight shutout on Nov.
 29, 2007, by beating the Columbus Blue Jackets 2-0.
-He set the Canucks franchise record by going 193:56 without allowing a goal, beat the previous mark of 184:20 set by Ken Lockett in 1975.
+He set the Canucks franchise record by going 193:56 without allowing a goal, beating the previous mark of 184:20 set by Ken Lockett in 1975.